Software-Improvement-Group/sigridci/docs/analysis-scope-configuration.md

 | `model`     | No        | Version of the SIG Architecture Quality Model to use.
 Defaults to latest version. |

 Architecture Quality also requires the repository history to be included in the upload.
 This requires the `--include-history` option to be enabled in the [Sigrid CI client script](client-script-usage.md).

+## Sigrid metadata

+`sigrid.yaml` is used for *analysis* configuration.
+It is also possible to configure Sigrid *metadata*.
+See the [Sigrid metadata](metadata.html) section for the various ways you can update this metadata.

 ## Contact and support